daecker/shopping-cart/README.md

 pip install pytest
 ```

+From within the virtual enviornment, install the sendgrid package
+'''sh
+pip install sendgrid==6.0.5
+'''

 # Usage
 From within the virtual environment, demonstrate your ability to run the Python script from the command-line: